brianjsl/yolov1_pytorch/README.md

-# yolov1_pytorch
+# YOLO-v1 Pytorch

-Pytorch re-implementation of YOLO v1.
+A re-implementation of YOLO v1 in pytorch.